CAD

 Note: You may need to restart your workstation after the installation has finished.

-1. To download a NoMachine launch file that is configured to connect to your instance, click Launch NoMachine, as shown in Figure 11.
+1. To download a NoMachine launch file that is configured to connect to your instance, click Open Desktop (NoMachine), as shown in Figure 11.

 Note: Do not launch the file from your browser.
 Save the file to another location and launch the file by double-clicking it.